ovall1/Project-turtle/README.md

 We will ask you to preserve this structure when forking and commiting the project.

 ## Project config
 The music file we will be creating is going to have a **time signature of 4/4** and a **tempo of 90**.
 So make sure you set those in place when recording new tracks for it.
+For now is going to be 24 compasses long, we can consider expanding it time-wise if we need more 'space' in the future.